jundalisay/superbnetlify/content/en/social/economics/principles/intro/chapter-04.md

 <!--  to the general society and the personal self, just as energy has a general and special relativity.  -->

-Superphysics disregards marginal utility because utility is subjective.
+Supereconomics disregards marginal utility because utility is subjective.
 Each person gets a different level of satisfaction at every good or service, and so it would be wrong to create a rigid, objective model for dynamic, subjective utility.

 This error manifests as investors denying investments to sectors, industries, or goods and services that do not fit their own utility models (i.e. meet the direct return-on-investment, or ROI, that they want).
 This then causes economies to regularly stagnate, and even decline, due to the decline of those underinvested sectors or industries.

-Instead of marginal utility, Superphysics uses **minimum requirements**, explained in Chapter 5, and **the grain index**, explained in Chapter 8.
+Instead of marginal utility, Supereconomics uses **minimum requirements**, explained in Chapter 5, and **the grain index**, explained in Chapter 8.

 These concepts will let people spend and invest for the essential sectors or industries of the economy, whether it is profitable or not.
 In this way, those sectors will remain capitalized and functioning.
 This will then prevent price shocks or externalities that grow into crises which harm the sustainability of the socio-economy.

 <!-- This value is called **use-value** or  in Economics.
 Superphysics allows sentimental value, but since the mechanism to objectively compare sentiments is not yet established*, we shall stick to use-value.
 > *We're working on that too -->

-## Exchangeable Value as Societal Worth
+## Exchangeable Value is Social
 <!-- Purchase Versus Buying -->

 In our example, a cake gets value because of the nature of:
 - Adam's love for his wife